madelinepitman1/Data-Wrangling-Final-Exam-Predictions/readme.md

 subject or motivation impact scores.
 Motivation could be measured by: whether or not the student is trying to find a job, whether they plan on pursuing a career in that subject, etc.

+## Takeaways

+After performing both linear regression and predictive modeling, we can see that most variables available in the dataset have a significant effect on student exam scores.
+The metrics with the highest quantitative coefficients on exam scores were low access to resources and supportive environments.
+There is also a strong relationship between hours studied and the number of hours a student is in class.
+Therefore, both environmental and individual factors influence student success so both should be priotized for students aiming for As.
+Further, exam scores can be moderately accurately predicted by all metrics.
+This information could be very useful to university professors to understand if students are severely under or overperforming on their tests.
+Knowing this could also reflect the professors teaching ability and help them reflect on teaching changes they could want to make.